gpu-mode/lecture2/README.md

+**Note**: **Don't use this repo!
+It has been replaced.** The material of all cuda-mode lectures (including 2 & 3) has been consolidated into a new [cuda-mode/lectures](https://github.com/cuda-mode/lectures) repo -- please use that instead of this one.
+The repo you're now looking at is out of date and only here for historical reasons.

 # Supplementary Material for Lectures 2 & 3

-**Note**: The material of all cuda-mode lectures (including 2 & 3) has been consolidated into a new [cuda-mode/lectures](https://github.com/cuda-mode/lectures) mono-repo.
-To create issues or pull requests please use our [new repository](https://github.com/cuda-mode/lectures).

 ## Lecture 2